Divacup: Making the Switch

 - The cup has no harmful chemicals unlike pads/ tampons.
 It’s made from medical grade silicon.
 (Goodbye Toxic Shock Syndrome!)

-- It’s great for travelling; all you need to pack is the cup and some Divawash (or unscented soap)
+- It’s great for traveling; all you need to pack is the cup and some Divawash (or unscented soap)

 - It’s environmentally friendly

-- As long as you clean it regularly, you can use it for up to five years (although I buy a new one every two years)
+- As long as you clean it regularly, you can use it for up to five years.

 - Cost-effective; better than buying a pack of pads/ tampons each month.